dogweather/forkful/content/en/swift/files-and-io/writing-to-standard-error.md

 weight: 25
 ---

-## What & Why?

-Writing to standard error (stderr) is about directing your program's error messages or diagnostics output to a separate stream, distinct from the standard output (stdout).
-This is crucial for debugging and logging errors without cluttering the standard output, facilitating both developers' and users' understanding of the program's state and issues.

 ## How to:
 In Swift, writing to standard error can be done using the `FileHandle` class for direct stderr access.
 Here's a simple example:

 ```swift